chbergmann/OpticsWorkbench/README.md

+#### note that this code is based on an older version of the currently available optics workbench, so latest features are maybe not available (the correct snell's law is used, however)
 #### tentatively also tested with FreeCAD 0.20.2 on windows 10, normally used with Version 0.19
 #### please find that not all of the below information is valid for this branch.
 #### this branch was done to add simple 1D grating simulation to the very superb OpticsWorkbench.